Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ![fit](img/fortnite-gameplay.jpg)

-^ N: A shiny Swiss site.
-as someone designed it.
+^ N: as someone designed it.

 ---